Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-\minisection{The post-attention era.} Since its birth, Transformers \cite{vaswani_attention_2017} has become the foundation of State-of-the-Art (SOTA) systems on many NLP tasks \cite{devlin_bert_2019, liu_roberta_2019, clark_electra_2020, brown_language_2020, raffel_exploring_2020}.
-The core of Transformers is an attention mechanism, \textbf{self-attention}.
-Simply put, self-attention is a function that takes in a sequence of vectors $X=<x_1, x_2, ..., x_n>$ as input and returns another sequence of vectors $Y=<y_1, y_2, ..., y_n>$ of the same length.
-Each $y_i$ is a weighted average of all $x_i$'s, i.e., $y_j = \sum_{i=1}^{n} a_{ij} x_i$.
-These weights $a_{ij}$ are called \textbf{attention weights}, representing how much the model attends to each input feature when computing the weighted average.\footnote{The attention weights are computed by a \textbf{compatibility function}, which assigns a score to each pair of input features indicating how strongly they should attend to each other.
-Usually, it is instantiated as a re-scaled dot product.
-Read more in \url{https://towardsdatascience.com/deconstructing-bert-part-2-visualizing-the-inner-workings-of-attention-60a16d86b5c1}.}
+Transformers \cite{vaswani_attention_2017} has become the foundation of the State-of-the-Art (SOTA) systems on many NLP tasks \cite{devlin_bert_2019, liu_roberta_2019, clark_electra_2020, brown_language_2020, raffel_exploring_2020, openai_gpt-4_2023}.
+The core of Transformers is an attention mechanism, called \textbf{self-attention}.
+Simply put, self-attention is a function that takes in a sequence of vectors $X=\langle x_1, x_2, ..., x_n \rangle$ (each $x_i \in \mathbb{R}^d$) as input and returns another sequence of vectors $Y=\langle y_1, y_2, ..., y_n \rangle$ (each $y_i \in \mathbb{R}^d$) of the same length.
+Each $y_i$ is a weighted average of a transformed version of all $x_i$'s, i.e., $y_j = \sum_{i=1}^{n} a_{ij} f(x_i)$, where $f: \mathbb{R}^d \rightarrow \mathbb{R}^d$ is an affine transformation.
+These weights $a_{ij}$ are called \textbf{attention weights}, intuitively representing how much the model ``attends to'' each input vector when computing the weighted average.
+In NLP Transformer models, we can think of the initial $X$ as token embeddings, i.e., each $x_i$ is a vector representation of a token in the input.
+Then, each $y_i$ can be viewed as a composite embedding.

-In NLP Transformer models, we can think of the initial $X$ as word embeddings, i.e., each $x_i$ is a vector representing a word in the input.
-Then, each $y_i$ can be viewed as a \textbf{composite embedding}.
-For example, in Figure~\ref{figure:attention}, the embedding for \textit{ran} in $Y$ is a composite of embeddings for \textit{the}, \textit{dog}, and \textit{ran} in $X$, parameterized by $a_{ij}$.
-A Transformer model learns many such attention functions, each called an \textbf{attention head}.
-For example, in BERT (base), there are 12 layers $\times$ 12 heads/layer, which makes a total of 144 distinct attention heads.
-This allows the model to capture a broad range of linguistic phenomena, as we will discuss later.